digitalronin/hof-guide/README.md

 A complete, out-of-the-box, enterprise software solution.
 You will still need to write code for all but the simplest use cases.

-## Getting started
+## Using hof

-If you're ready to try developing your first hof form then carry on to our [getting started guide](./getting-started).
+If you're ready to try building your first hof form then carry on to our [development guide](./development/getting-started).